00xZ/CrashCart/README.md

 **When Windows won't boot, CrashCart pulls the user's data out before you fix (or nuke) the OS — then puts it right back in.**

-_Inspired from laziness built from spite_
+_Inspired by laziness built from spite_